leoshimo/vrs/README.md

 cargo run --bin vrsd -- --node beta  --node-port 8774 --socket /tmp/beta.socket
 ```

-This is deliberately only service discovery and message routing.
-It does not
+Both nodes must run compatible builds.
+Remote execution does not install a
-restart services or guarantee singletons.
+restart policy or guarantee singletons.
 Sending to a disconnected node fails
 immediately.
 Every `call`, whether local or remote, fails after five seconds if
 the service has not replied; calls are never retried automatically.
 A process
 can change its default with `(call_timeout 30)`.